VGAD/ECSE/README.md

 Contribution Conventions
 ========================
-* Pull request everything, even if it's a simple change.
+* Unless you're a repo admin, pull request everything, even if it's a simple change.
-* Confirm with other contributors before accepting a PR (check implementation, style, build).
-This can be verbally or in PR discussion.
+* Before submitting a PR, run the unit tests and confirm that they're passing.

 Coding Conventions
 ==================